 What’s worse, any dollar we move from the Rollover IRA into the Roth will be taxed at a 30% (!) marginal rate, compliments of a little-known quirk in the tax code we wrote about last year: Our ordinary income reaches into the 15% brackets and LTG/Dividends reach into their 15% bracket.
 Then every dollar of additional income (say, through side gigs or Roth Rollovers) is taxed first at 15% but also pushes another dollar of previously untaxed LTG/Dividend income into the 15% bracket.
 A combined 30% marginal tax!
 Sneaky!

 2. Low Expected Equity Returns: We could, of course, simply forget about the whole option trading and private equity investments and put all that money in an equity index fund.
 We’d generate essentially zero ordinary income, which would open up the room to perform the Roth Conversion.
 We would likely even max out the 10% bracket with Roth conversions.
-But we think that the expected returns from the options (7.4%) and real estate investments (8%) will beat those from the equity market (4% according to Jack Bogle, probably closer to 5, maybe 5.5% according to Big ERN).
+But we think that the expected returns from the options (7.4%) and real estate investments (8%) will beat those from the equity market (4% according to Jack Bogle, about 5.75%, according to Big ERN’s recent forecast).
 We may certainly revive the Roth Conversion Ladder in the future (if it still exists), especially after equities go through their next correction.
 When that happens and the CAPE is around 20 again and expected returns for equities are higher again we will be game!
 But until then we prefer return maximization over tax optimization.

 3. Sequence Risk: In addition to better returns, the options trading and real estate also have less sequence risk.
 With real estate, you generate relatively stable rental income so it’s much easier to delay selling assets until values have recovered.
 Quite intriguingly, the same is true for the put writing strategy as well.
 In past recessions, this strategy had more shallow and shorter drawdown events than the equity market, see chart below.
 That sounds really counter-intuitive because the idea of the put writing strategy is to take on downside risk while foregoing the upside beyond the option premium.
 But during periods of market stress, investors tend to overpay for downside protection.
 That helps cushion the fall and creates a more rapid recovery!
 So, we are willing to forego a little bit of tax-efficiency 30 years down the road for the peace of mind of less sequence risk today!